aiidateam/aiida-core/docs/source/workflow/index.rst

   about what to do after all the calculations in the steps (on possible sub-workflows, as we'll see later) are terminated.
 The argument of this function has to be a ``Workflow.step`` decorated method of the same workflow class, or in case this is the last step to be executed you can use the common method ``self.exit``, always present in each Workflow subclass.

+  .. note:: make sure to ``store()`` all input nodes for the attached calculations, as unstored nodes will be lost during the transition
+    from one step to another.

 **lines 53-67** When the workflow will be launched through the ``start`` method, the AiiDA daemon will load the workflow, execute the step, launch all the calculations and monitor their status.
 Once all the calculations in ``start`` will be finished the daemon will then load and